 “Losing a view on 30th Street … is not the end of the world.”

-Neighborhood input on development: Neighbors shouldn’t be “given a veto” over projects, Wallach said, but they should have a seat at the table to guide the final outcome.
+Neighborhood input on development: Neighbors shouldn’t be “given a veto” over projects, Wallach said, but they should have a seat at the Postponement of a motion, or a vote to guide the final outcome.
 The city’s engagement process is “structurally flawed.”

 “Part of it is a function of normal behavior of people,” he said.
 “They just don’t focus in until things are closer to decision.”

 But he is also critical of the city, which he feels engages far too few people.
 How, exactly, more people can be engaged, he doesn’t know, simply saying there are “a few good strategies.”